abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus.markdown

 	edition INT
 );
 ```
-And the database part is done for now!
+Aaaaaand the database part is done for now!
 Now, in order to establish the communication among our C++ programs and our MySQL database, we need to install the [MySQL C++ connector](https://dev.mysql.com/doc/connector-cpp/en/index.html).
 You can download it [here](https://dev.mysql.com/downloads/connector/cpp/1.1.html).
 Once downloaded, unpack it and move the content of "lib" folder to your /usr/lib folder, while moving the content of "include" to /usr/local/include/mysqlcppconn folder.

 Now go to /var/www/html and create a new folder called "comics".
 The first method we are going to implementate is the CREATE/POST.
 For that reason, inside the recently created folder, create a new folder named "comic" and inside of it create a new .cpp file named "post.cpp".
 Let's start by creating the skeleton of our application: